Sonberg/Wordsmith/README.md

 - Fluent Validation

 ### Logging
-No logging are implemented but a would probably use ApplicationInsights or Serilog.
+No logging are implemented but a would probably use **ApplicationInsights** or **Serilog**.
 Something that catches unhandled exceptions and store it somewhere accessible.
 With an api to log custom messages and information.

 ## Web